xiangjunn/tp/docs/UserGuide.md

 Word | Explanation
 --------|------------------
 **Command Line Interface (CLI)** | Text-based application where user interact with the application by **typing in texts/ commands**
-**Command Syntax** | The structure that a command must abide by for it to be executed **Field(s)** | The information type within each contact or event <br> For example, **Name** and **Address** of a contact are _fields_ of a contact.
+**Command Format** | The structure that a command must abide by for it to be executed **Field(s)** | The information type within each contact or event <br> For example, **Name** and **Address** of a contact are _fields_ of a contact.
 **Graphical User Interface (GUI)** | Graphical representation of the application that the user sees **Hard Disk** | Device in computer that is used to store files of the computer